 This trip is for those who want to return home having done a little bit of everything that southern Africa has to offer.
 Snorkelling with whale sharks, undertaking a PADI diving course, and catching a glimpse of the Big 5 on safari are all very real possibilities on top of the volunteering focus of this trip.

-Starting in Eswatini– the smallest country in the southern hemisphere and the only remaining African monarchy – the first part of the trip is about getting orientated before heading out to the Kruger National Park.
+Starting in Eswatini – the smallest country in Southern Africa and the only remaining African monarchy – the first part of the trip is about getting orientated before heading out to the Kruger National Park.
 The Kruger is all about being in the wilderness of the 20,000 km² conservation area and spotting the wildlife, big and small, who call Kruger home.